HubSpot - Bugs, Feature Requests and Training Requests for HD

 Training request tickets

-Training request tickets will be created if a user contacts us requesting a training session for a team (their sales staff) or if a manager role is requesting training in a product.
+Training request tickets will be created if a user contacts us requesting a training session for a team (ex. their sales staff) or if a manager role is requesting training in a product.

 If you have any questions please reach out to Shelly!